-- Forming operational decisions and applying them to production activities -- including business processes and transactions -- on an ongoing basis.
+- forming operational decisions and applying them to production activities -- including business processes and transactions -- on an ongoing basis;

-- Viewing dashboard displays in real time with constantly updated transactional data sets.
+- viewing dashboard displays in real time with constantly updated transactional data sets;

-- Utilizing existing prescriptive and predictive analytics
+- utilizing existing prescriptive and predictive analytics; and

-- Reporting historical and current data simultaneously.
+- reporting historical and current data simultaneously.

-Real-time analytics software has three basic components:
+Real-time analytics software has the following basic components:

-- an aggregator that gathers data event streams (and perhaps batch files) from a variety of data sources;
+- an aggregator that gathers data event streams -- and perhaps batch files -- from a variety of data sources;

 - a broker that makes data available for consumption; and